17 Calm Dog Breeds with Easygoing Personalities

 Both the Cardigan Welsh Corgi and the Pembroke Welsh Corgi are two calm dog breeds that share similar characteristics.
 The two most important—they love people and happiest when spending time with their people.
 And you won’t find another dog with a unique physique like the Corgi.
 “Some people have described the Corgi as a dog who looks like they were put together by a committee in the dark’—that is, their parts and pieces just don’t quite match,” says Dr. Greer.
 While it’s true they do have short legs, what they do match is a family who is searching for a friendly homebody who likes to chill and play inside the house.
 They’ll play hide and seek with the kids, but don’t be surprised if the Corgi sneaks up on the seeker first.
 “As a corgi breeder for 30 plus years, we have enjoyed their quiet nature and keen sense of humor,” says Dr. Greer.
 The Pembroke and Cardigan look very similar, but the Cardigan has a low-set bushy tail while the Pembroke has a docked tail.

 “The Great Pyrenees is indeed great.
 They are a massive (about 100 pounds) but gentle dog,” says Dr. Greer.
 Its zen-like manner and lush coat are better than any teddy bear, so don’t be surprised if the kids fight over whose room it sleeps in.
 Dr. Greer says they can be a bit stubborn at times, but we’ll give them a pass on that.
 After all, they are a devoted guardian of the family.
 “They tend to be a laid-back dog that is quiet and not very active when in the home.
 They are great with kids but due to their size, need to be closely supervised to prevent their sheer mass from overwhelming children,” says Dr. Greer.
+If you’re looking for more calm pets to add to your family, these are the best low-maintenance pets.

 If your family is looking for a small, sweet, fluffy, cuddly breed with a less-than-stellar athletic prowess, then the Pekingese might be the perfect match for you.
 “The Pekingnese is a quiet dog that does not require much activity or exercise,” says Dr. Greer.
 They have a shorter muzzle, so when they exert themselves too much, they could have a more challenging time breathing, so they’re naturally geared to be more sedentary.
 “This dog makes a great companion for a quiet family but is rarely active enough to be a performance dog, in activities such as agility or obedience,” says Dr. Greer.
 And don’t let their long coat scare you off; it can be kept shorter for easier maintenance.
 These are the most irresistible short-haired dogs.